Egg Medical

 Venture Round in 2016

 AurKa Pharma is a biopharmaceutical company focused on developing a single compound aimed at treating solid tumors.
-The company has completed GLP toxicology studies and plans to initiate clinical development, pending regulatory approval.
-The primary objective is to demonstrate clinical proof-of-concept of efficacy in solid tumors, with the potential to explore additional cancer indications in the future.
-Through this targeted approach, AurKa Pharma aims to enhance treatment options for patients suffering from cancer.
+The company has completed GLP toxicology studies for its drug candidate and is preparing to initiate clinical development.
+Once it receives the necessary regulatory approvals, the compound will be tested in clinical settings to determine its efficacy in treating solid tumors.
+AurKa Pharma intends to explore additional cancer indications after establishing proof-of-concept, ultimately aiming to enhance treatment options for cancer patients.

 Acer Therapeutics